 Guiding her through online social spaces

-• The next step: Use the “Mute” button aggressively.
-If an account makes her feel “less than,” it goes silent for thirty days.
+- Use mute before deletion: If an account makes her feel worse, mute it for 30 days.

 Supporting her through social setbacks